ElektronikNode/autodrill/README.md

 # Autodrill
-A tool for camera assisted drilling of PCBs using LinuxCNC.
+Camera assisted drilling of PCBs using LinuxCNC.

 ## Background and Basic Idea
 Making a prototype PCB can be an ambitious task.
 Typically the process involves the following steps: